GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

 GateKeeper-GPU's achieved occupancy is very close to theoretical warp occupancy.
-This suggests that \editedII{the} warp scheduler can issue new instructions with negligible or no stalls, and \editedII{the} theoretical number of warps are almost reached while SM is active.
+This shows that the warp scheduler can issue new instructions with negligible or no stalls, and the theoretical number of warps is almost reached while SM is active.
 Therefore, within this limit of register count, the workload within and between the blocks is balanced.
-On the other hand, because the occupancy is half of its maximum value, average warp execution efficiency is $79.1\%$ and $74.5\%$ in \editedII{Setup\_1}; $80.2\%$ and $76\%$ in \editedII{Setup\_2} for \editedII{the} 100bp dataset with encoding on device and host, respectively.
-For \editedII{the} 250bp data set in both of the device setups, warp execution efficiency is always above $98\%$ on average.
-This difference created by increasing sequence length can indicate that in longer sequences, the occupancy is already at the optimum level for hiding latency.
+On the other hand, because the occupancy is half of its maximum value, average warp execution efficiency is $79.1\%$ and $74.5\%$ in Setup\_1; $80.2\%$ and $76\%$ in Setup\_2 for the 100bp dataset with encoding on device and host, respectively.
+For the 250bp data set in both device setups, warp execution efficiency is always above $98\%$ on average.
+This difference created by increasing read length can indicate that occupancy is already at the optimum level for hiding latency in longer sequences.

-In order to achieve \editedII{the} highest throughput possible, it is GateKeeper-GPU's priority to effectively and fully utilize the computing resources.
-We observe that SM efficiency is always above $98\%$ on average and never goes below $95\%$ regardless of sequence length and encoding actor in both of the device setups.
-This high multiprocessor activity shows that SM(s) are almost never idle during execution. \extra{add cache hit rates} \extra{shared memory issue here maybe?}
+GateKeeper-GPU's priority is the effective and full utilization of computing resources to achieve the highest throughput possible.
+SM efficiency is always above $98\%$ on average and never below $95\%$ regardless of the read length and the encoding actor in both device setups.
+This high multiprocessor activity shows that the SM(s) are almost never idle during execution.